-I am a postdoctoral researcher at Boston University and the Massachusetts Institute of Technology hosted by Prof. Nickolai Zeldovich and Prof. Sharon Goldberg.
-I was part of the network security research group led by Prof. Amir Herzberg.
-Following my studies I continued working on network and system security as a research staff member at IBM and a postdoctoral researcher at the Hebrew University hosted by Prof. Michael Schapira.
+Prior to Algorand, I was postdoctoral researcher at the Massachusetts Institute of Technology and Boston University, hosted by Prof. Nickolai Zeldovich and Prof. Sharon Goldberg.
+I was part of the Parallel & Distributed Operating Systems and BUSec groups.
+Before moving to Boston, I worked on network and system security as a research staff member at IBM and a postdoctoral researcher at the Hebrew University hosted by Prof. Michael Schapira.

 Honors and Awards

 I'm on the program committee for the following conferences: